 - Impacts to both soil and groundwater resulting from historic uses of the property were identified in the Phase I and Phase II environmental assessments.
-Semi-volatile organic compounds (SVOCs), polychlorinated biphenyls (PCBs), and metals were detected in soil at levels exceeding EPA Region III Regional Industrial Soil Standards and in groundwater at levels exceeding EPA Region III Regional Groundwater Standards.
+Polycyclic aromatic hydrocarbons (PAHs),metalloids, and metals were detected in soil at levels exceeding EPA Region III Regional Industrial Soil Standards and in groundwater at levels exceeding EPA Region III Regional Groundwater Standards.

 - No institutional controls are currently in place.

 - Some of the site’s key documents of interest are accessible below:

 - Environmental Indicator Determination - Human Exposures [PDF, 10 pages, 390 KB, About PDF]